If you do get a ticket:

-If Fife Council rejects your informal challenge and you do not pay the charge we will send a Notice to Owner to the registered vehicle owner/keeper.
+If Fife Council rejects your informal challenge and you do not pay the charge we will send a letter called a Notice to Owner to the registered vehicle owner/keeper.

 If you receive a Notice to Owner, you can use the form to make formal representations to Fife Council by sending it to Fife Council, ADMAIL 4243, Glenrothes, KY7 4ZT.
 Please refer to the Notice to Owner form which lists the legal grounds on which a formal representation can be made.

-You should make your representations within 28 days of receiving the form.
+You should make your representations within 28 days of receiving the Notice to Owner.
 Please state your case clearly and simply and provide any evidence to support your case such as receipts, pay and display ticket, valid permit or photographs.
 (We recommend sending copies and not the originals)

 You can also submit formal representations online by using the following link - Appeal Your Parking Fine.
 You will need to quote the PCN reference number and your vehicle registration number.